BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/tracing/readme.md

 1. From the Tracing section, Enable Tracing by switching it on and then change the Tracing Namespace to *cp4i* and finally click *Next*:
    ![Enable Tracing](img/enabletracing.png)

 1. You will be returned to the Runtime and Instances list, MQ will take a few seconds to deploy and the status will change to *Ready*.
 You may need to refresh the status by using the table refresh button.
-The capability will take approximately 5 minutes to start running:
+The capability will take approximately 5 minutes to start running.
    ![Instance created](img/instancepending.png)

 1. Click on the hamburger menu on the top left and then click on *Operations Dashboard* and then click on the dashboard that you have deployed out: